Baptisms

 What is Baptism?

 In Baptism, we acknowledge and celebrate the grace of God, freely offered to us before we were even aware of it.
-We confess our sin, accept membership in the family of Christ, and vow to trust in and serve Jesus Christ as our Lord.
-Baptism is the outward and visible sign of our covenant (holy agreement) with God to accept faith through the constant efforts of the Holy Spirit and the lifelong practice of prayer, study, service, witness, and worship.
+Through the waters of baptism, we are cleansed of our sin and born into a new way of living.
 In the United Methodist Church, baptism is a communal celebration: the congregation vows to nurture and support those being baptized—adults, teens, children, or infants.

 At What Age Should Someone Be Baptized?